i18n-site/md/en/blog/tech/search.md

 ## Summarize

-An inverted full-text search implemented purely on the front end, with a fast response and no need for a server.
+Inverted full-text search implemented purely on the front end, without the need for a server.
+It is very suitable for small and medium-sized websites such as documents and personal blogs.

-It is highly suitable for small and medium-sized websites such as documents and personal blogs.
+`i18n.site`'s open source self-developed pure front-end search is small in size and has a fast response, resolving various shortcomings of the current pure front-end full-text search and providing a better user experience.